douglaslassance/gitalong-unreal/README.md

 git submodule add https://github.com/douglaslassance/gitalong-unreal Path/To/Plugins/Gitalong
 ```

-The plugins expects the project to be setup for Gitalong by following the directions feature on [Gitalong CLI](https://github.com/douglaslassance/gitalong-cli).
+The plugins expects the project to be setup for Gitalong by following the directions featured on [Gitalong CLI](https://github.com/douglaslassance/gitalong-cli).

 ## Usage